samsja/dion/README.md

 ```
 This will launch Distributed Data Parallel (DDP) training.

-### Advanced FSDP / TP / Hybrid Training
+### Advanced FSDP / TP / Hybrid Sharded Training

-To enable more advanced distributed strategies such as FSDP (Fully Sharded Data Parallel) and Tensor Parallelism, you can specify the configuration in the `dion_160m.yaml` file:
+To enable more advanced distributed strategies such as Fully Sharded Data Parallel (FSDP) and Tensor Parallelism (TP), you can specify the configuration in the `dion_160m.yaml` file:

 ```yaml
 # — Distributed training —